xolox/vim-notes/README.md

     " Show double quoted strings in italic font. highlight notesDoubleQuoted gui=italic

-See the documentation of the [:highlight] [hl] command for more information.
+See the documentation of the [:highlight] [highlight] command for more information.
 Below are the names of the syntax items defined by the notes syntax mode:

  * `notesName` - the names of other notes, usually highlighted as a hyperlink
  * `notesTagName` - words preceded by an `@` character, also highlighted as a hyperlink